flutter/website/src/ui/animations/hero-animations.md

 Hero animations are implemented using two [`Hero`][]
 widgets: one describing the widget in the source route, and another describing the widget in the destination route.
-From the user’s point of view, the hero appears to be shared, and only the programmer needs to understand this implementation detail.
+From the user's point of view, the hero appears to be shared, and only the programmer needs to understand this implementation detail.
 Hero animation code has the following structure: